Holsworthy Barracks terror plot

 The Holsworthy Barracks terror plot was an Islamist terrorist plot uncovered in August 2009 targeting Holsworthy Barracks—an Australian Army training area located in the outer south-western Sydney suburb of Holsworthy—with automatic weapons.
 The perpetrators planned to infiltrate the base and shoot as many army personnel and others as possible until they themselves were killed or captured; but they were arrested before they could carry out their plan.

 One of the men acquitted in 2009 went on to kill a man and shoot three police officers in June 2017.

 Initial investigation

-In 2007, the Australian Federal Police launched Operation Rochester to investigate reports of Somali-Australians traveling to fight for al-Shabab against the Ethiopian-backed Transitional Federal Government.
+In 2007, the Australian Federal Police (AFP) launched Operation Rochester to investigate reports of Somali-Australians traveling to fight for al-Shabaab against the Ethiopian-backed Transitional Federal Government.
 That investigation ended because not enough evidence could be gathered to press charges.

-Operation Neath began in February 2009 as another investigation into al-Shabab support, with around 20 people—including Saney Aweys, Wissam Fattal and Nayef el-Sayed—suspected of assisting the Somali jihadist movement.
-By 2009, this small support network had expanded beyond the Somali diaspora in Australia to include people of other backgrounds, mainly from Middle Eastern countries who lacked the nationalist element in their motivation.
+In 2009, Operation Neath began as another investigation into domestic support for al-Shabab, with approximately 20 people—including Saney Aweys, Wissam Fattal and Nayef el-Sayed—suspected of assisting the Somali jihadist movement.

+The AFP, the Australian Security Intelligence Organisation (ASIO) and the Defence Security Division (DSD) continued monitoring this support network, which had expanded beyond the Somali diaspora in Australia.
+People of other backgrounds, mainly from Middle Eastern countries who lacked the nationalist element in their motivation were included.

-The investigation of the group, dubbed Operation Neath, involved members of the Australian Federal Police, Victoria Police, Defence Security Authority and ASIO.
-It was launched in late January 2009.
+Agents from the AFP, DSD and ASIO task force ran a covert investigation that included gathering Human Intelligence (HUMINT), surveillance and technical surveillance.